i200438/_DevOps_Learning-Contribution_Fall2024/README.md

 **4. Monitor and Verify:**
  - Add steps to validate the deployment, such as ensuring Pods are running and services are exposed.

+Automating these steps creates a streamlined, repeatable deployment process, a core principle of DevOps.

+## Overview of GitHub Actions Workflow for Automating Angular App Deployment
-By automating these steps, you ensure a seamless, repeatable process for deploying applications, which is at the heart of DevOps practices.
-Code for automating the deployment of a sample Angular application has been made folder.
-It can be found in '.github/workflows' in the provided repository.
-This YAML code sets up a GitHub Actions workflow for building and deploying an Angular app with a merge and commit pipeline.
-Here's what it does:
+The code for automating the deployment of a sample Angular application is located in the .github/workflows directory of the provided repository.
+It contains a GitHub Actions workflow that automates building, testing, and deploying the Angular app while managing the pull request merge process.
+Here's how the workflow operates:

-1. **Trigger:** Runs on pull requests targeting the main branch when created or updated.
+**1. Trigger:** Runs on pull requests targeting the main branch when created or updated.
-2. **Environment:** Runs on the latest Ubuntu environment.
+**2. Environment:** Runs on the latest Ubuntu environment.
-3. **Steps:**
+**3. Steps:**
  - Checkout: Pulls the repository code.
  - Setup Node.js: Installs Node.js (version 18.13).
  - Install Dependencies: Runs npm install.
  - Run Tests: Executes tests using npm test.
  - Build Project: Compiles the Angular app using npm run build.
  - Merge PR: Automatically merges the PR if all steps pass.
  - Commit: Adds additional changes (e.g., formatting) and pushes them.

 This workflow streamlines testing, building, and merging pull requests into the main branch.